student-srinath/Drishti/README.md

 3. Our current features

-Detachable Design
+-> Detachable Design

 Unlike existing solutions that require specialized hardware (e.g., smart sticks or wearables), this device can attach to any cane, making it cost-effective and versatile.

-Online and ofline compatibilty
+-> Online and ofline compatibilty

-Online - object detection and text to speech commands Offline - Sensor based path  detecion and pattern based buzzer alerts
+Online - object detection and text to speech commands.

+Offline - Sensor based path  detecion and pattern based buzzer alerts.

 4. Future scope